danmar/cppcheck/readme_64-bit_Windows.txt

 VS Express starts otherwise normally but now all environment variables point to 64-bit folders for libraries.

-Now you can open the cppcheck.sln (or cppcheck_vs2010.sln) solution file and compile 64-bit targets.
+Now you can open the cppcheck.sln solution file and compile 64-bit targets.
 With VS 2008 there are configurations Debug-x64 and Release-x64 for 64-bit targets.
 This is because VS 2008 express does not allow adding new platform.
-For VS 2010 there is platform x64 and Debug/Release configurations.

 You can use e.g. Dependency Walker -program (http://www.dependencywalker.com/) to check that build binaries are really 64-bit binaries.